 No student will be denied a complete "reimbursable" breakfast or lunch.
+Charges will be applied to the student's meal account and payment is expected promptly.

-No charging of alacarte or second meals will be allowed.
-Milk only is not a complete meal and is not free for students approved for Free & Reduced Meals.
+Ala-carte items and second portions are not included.
+Milk will only be provided when accompanying a complete meal for students approved for Free & Reduced Meals.
 Additional information can be found on the district website or by calling the Food & Nutrition Services Department at 541-757-5859.